Workwear and The Urban Outfitters Reissues

 Urban Outfitters continues to put the bite on the workwear trend that has been popping up with greater regularity than ever on the city streets.

-Yesterday, Michael Williams wrote about the Sierra Designs 60/40 Parka (remember my Navajo! post?) lamenting that in the age of consumption, new is somehow considered better than, well… better.
-Now, rather than producing high-quality goods that withstand the tests of time and heavy wear, companies dump the old stand-bys in favor of new, cheaper, easier-to-make products, cutting corners when, where, and however they can.
+However, now, rather than producing high-quality goods that withstand the tests of time and heavy wear, companies dump the old standbys in favor of new, cheaper, easier-to-make products, cutting corners when, where, and however they can.

-In Japan, where quality is king, companies like boot maker Red Wing and outerwear giant The North Face have offered their customer base some exclusive products.
+In Japan, where quality is king, companies like boot maker Red Wing and outerwear giant The North Face (c/o Nanamica) have offered their customers some exclusive products.
 Demand is much higher there.
 For the longest time, in the US, eBay was the only source for well-made “heritage” pieces from American brands older than the dirt their products were built to withstand.
 That is, until Urban Outfitters elbowed their way into the design offices at some classic American companies.

 My take on the workwear trend goes as follows: with an economic downturn looming, with a desire to refocus our attention domestically, we returned to comfortable, classic American-borne products.
 Sure, they may have shipped the factories overseas, but the look is pure US of A.